thesyntaxslinger/syntaxslinger.com/homelab/docs/hypervisor/backups.md

 I would love to try out immutable backups as well, but for my current setup at home and my threat model.
 This works perfectly.

+## Borg Backup

+I use Borg mainly for my files that aren't in VM's or LXC containers.
+For example - for my NAS LXC container where I have NFS and SMB setup, this uses my BTRFS storage as the backend storage provider, and because of the size of this - it doesn't get backed up at all.

+This is where Borg comes in - I select the files I want manually to backup via a `bash` script, which will then backup to the same places my PBS instances go too:

+1. My desktop PC for both the HDD and SSD
+2. My VPS

+These are encrypted backups with a different encryption scheme/key to the PBS datastores.

 ## Proxmox Backup Server

 For anything that is Proxmox related like VM's or LXC containers, I use Proxmox Backup Server to do my backups with.